Luk45135/liveinfo/README.md

             got:    sha256-6LuXzzMxGC74YtGZYVEFpMnTC+a+umuUUpjaBX5dca0
 ```

-Replace the fake hash with the hash that it shows after "got: " and you're done.
+Replace the fake hash with the hash that it shows after "got: " (don't forget the "" before and after the hash) and you're done.

 ### Address